honourrable/Weather-Prediction/README.md

 ### Dataset

-Dataset which was used to train the machine learning models can be found in the following link: https://www.kaggle.com/muthuj7/weather-dataset
+Dataset which was used to train the machine learning models can be found in the following link: https://www.kaggle.com/muthuj7/weather-dataset.
+There was dramatic imbalance on dataset.

 ### The System